tinkertechnology/django-sql-queries-to-excel/README.md

-# python raw sql to excel using XlsrWriter
+# python raw sql to excel using XlxsWriter